eStep/mr-hyde/README.md

 - One page for each project.
 This should be separate organisation.
 If the organisation name is `moriarty-corp`, the page URL will be `moriarty-corp.github.io`.
 Page should be in repository `github.com/moriarty-corp/moriarty-corp.github.io`.
 - One page per software repository.
-It does not matter what is the github organisation or user that the repository is loated in.
+It does not matter what is the github organisation or user that the repository is located in.
 Page code should be located in `gh-pages` branch of software repository.
 If github user is `minion` and software is `evil-contraption` the
 URL of the page will be `minion.github.io/evil-contraption`.
 - Project page should have and index of its software tools.
 This list should be extended via pull requests from tools developer.